 Task Details Review Cloud Manager concepts and terminology NetIQ Cloud Manager includes functionality and components you need to understand to successfully install, configure, maintain, and use the product.
 Cloud Manager also interacts with other products such as hypervisors and directory services.
-If you are not already familiar with Novell Cloud Manager concepts and its interaction with these other products, see the Net/Q Cloud Manager 2.2.1 Product Overview .
-Virtualize your physical datacenter If you have not already applied a virtualization infrastructure to your physical datacenter, you need to implement a hypervisor technology.
-NetIQ Cloud Manager supports SUSE Linux Xen, Citrix Xen, VMware vSphere (vCenter), and Microsoft Hyper-V hypervisorsand the Amazon EC2 virtual environment.
+If you are not already familiar with Novell Cloud Manager concepts and its interaction with these other products, see the NetIQ Cloud Manager 2.3 Product Overview .
+Virtualize your physical datacenter If you have not already applied the VMware vSphere (VCenter) virtualization infrastructure to your physical datacenter, you need to do so.
 Review the supported Cloud Manager environments and software installation requirements See Chapter 2, "Cloud Manager System Requirements," on page 19 and Chapter 2.6, "Requirements and Cloud Manager Support for the Virtual Environment," on page 25.
 Prepare for Orchestration components installation.
 Some security certificate and licensing tasks must take place before you begin installing Orchestration components.
-See Chapter 4, "Orchestration Components Preinstallation Tasks," on page 39.
+See Chapter 4, "Orchestration Components Preinstallation Tasks," on page 37.
 Install the Cloud Manager Orchestration Server, the Orchestration Console, and the Orchestration Agent The Cloud Manager Orchestration Server communicates with its Orchestration Agents.
 These agents establish communication with your virtualization infrastructure (hypervisor technology).
 With this link in place, the Cloud Manager Orchestration Server utilizes specialized provisioning adapter jobs to automate the provisioning, management, and deprovisioning of virtual machines.
 There are some alternative methods you can use for installing these components.
-See Chapter 5, "Installing Cloud Manager Orchestration Components," on page 43.
+See Chapter 5, "Installing Cloud Manager Orchestration Components," on page 41.